 frequently asked questions

-Questions about our Challenges:
+Questions about our Challenges AND THE PROCESS:

 • Small, Limited Classrooms: Small classrooms make it hard for students to work together, do hands-on activities, and learn in small groups.